IEA Frequently Asked Questions

 Possibly.
 If a participating school or provider is a recipient of federal funds, accommodations may be available pursuant to Section 504 of the Rehabilitation Act of 1973.
 Students or parents should inquire of the school or provider regarding the applicability of Section 504.

 No. The TDOE will not compile, track, or publicly release student assessment results; student assessment results submitted to the TDOE will only be reviewed to verify that the student has taken the required assessments.
 All assessments will be for parents' information and use only.
-For more information, see Chapter 6 of the IEA Parent Handbook.
+For more information, see Chapter 3 of the IEA Account Holder Handbook.

 Any funds remaining will be returned to the state treasurer to be placed in the BEP account of the education trust fund.